I think my loved one has an eating disorder.

 Do:

-• Learn about eating disorders so you are able to recognize the signs
+• Learn about eating disorders so you can recognize the signs to watch for

 • Remember eating disorders are potentially fatal diseases and should be treated accordingly

-• Listen to your friend or loved one with understanding, respect and sensitivity
+• Listen to your loved one with understanding, respect + sensitivity

-• Tell the person you are concerned and that you care and would like to help
+• Tell them you are concerned, that you care and would like to help

-• Encourage the person to seek professional help from a physician and/or therapist
+• Encourage them to seek professional help from a physician and/or therapist

 • Be available for support